dhruvbhat1/skynet04/README.md

 # skynet04

-**This is Real Time opencv based people, car, animal, and various Road sign detection system** Only screenshots are added if compiled it works 100%
+**This is Real Time opencv based people, car, animal, and various Road sign detection system** Only screenshots are added if compiled it works 100% (ALL the parameters works continuously when objects are detected)

 This has been used in autopilot cars.